We need your help to

 Living

-New Zealand lacks many myeloma treatments which are available overseas.
+New Zealand lacks most of the myeloma treatments which are available overseas.

 We can’t wait any longer – we desperately need new funded treatments.

 Approximately 3,000 New Zealanders are currently living with Myeloma.
-Around 400 new cases are reported each year, and 180 deaths.
+Around 400 new cases are reported each year, and about 200 die.

-Myeloma is the second most common blood cancer in New Zealand that is an incurable, relapsing remitting disease, requiring a new combination of treatments to be used at each relapse, or when serious side effects mean different treatments are needed.
-Because Myeloma is a highly individual disease, clinicians need a range of treatments to tailor their approach to the specific patient’s needs.
+Myeloma is the second most common blood cancer in New Zealand.
+It is an incurable, relapsing remitting disease, requiring a new combination of treatments to be used at each relapse, or when serious side effects mean different treatments are needed.
+Because myeloma is a highly individual disease, clinicians need a range of treatments to tailor their approach to the specific patient’s needs.

 In New Zealand, however, we don’t have access to a good range of treatments